-You followed the link from Musician’s Roundhouse Cafe, where I was interviewed by Cottonwood Stone.
+You followed the link from Musician’s Roundhouse Cafe, where Cottonwood Stone interviewed me.

 Thanks for joining me here on my website EpicSongWriting.com where I transform musicians into songwriters.

-Cottonwood and I discussed “deliberate songwriting” the approach I use and teach to write songs with intentional strategies, so you don’t have to rely exclusively on your musical intuition to start, write and finish great songs.
+Cottonwood and I discussed deliberate songwriting, the approach I use and teach to write songs on purpose using intentional strategies.
+You don’t have to rely exclusively on your musical intuition to start, write and finish great songs.

 Does this sound familiar?